davetron5000/sneaking-scala/getting_it_done/05_what_else.md

 !SLIDE
 # No new deployment dependencies

 !SLIDE
-# Can focus on your problem domain/application architecture
+# Can focus on your problem domain

+!SLIDE
+# Tests have a lot of boilerplate

+!SLIDE
+# Scala makes boilerplate go away